ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-7. [True/False] In the high-dimensional setting, the multicollinearity problem is extreme?
+Q. [True/False] In the high-dimensional setting, the multicollinearity problem is extreme?

 <details><summary><b>Answer</b></summary>